-Send Escrow Deposit Escrow deposit amount: Escrow deposit recipient: Be very careful when wiring funds.
-Never trust wiring instructions sent via email. executed contract date Begin Loan Application Start your loan application within 5 days from the executed contract date. escrow deposit due During your loan processing, it is VERY IMPORTANT not to make any major job changes, major purchases, or open new credit cards, as any of these activities could alter your qualifications.
-LOAN APPLICATION DUE Schedule Inspections The last day to renegotiate or cancel the contract due to issues revealed by the inspections is: due to issues revealed by the hispections is. inspection period ends Obtain Home Insurance Contact insurance companies for quotes before the end of the inspection period estimated closing day
+Send Escrow Deposit

+Escrow deposit amount: Escrow deposit recipient:

+Be very careful when wiring funds.
+Never trust wiring instructions sent via email.

+Begin Loan Application

+Start your loan application within 5 days from the executed contract date.

+During your loan processing, it is VERY IMPORTANT not to make any major job changes, major purchases, or open new credit cards, as any of these activities could alter your qualifications.
-• 1 11

-W. Home Address Escrow company Purchase Price Escrow Deposit

-上

-d 12
+Schedule Inspections

+The last day to renegotiate or cancel the contract due to issues revealed by the inspections is:

+Obtain Home Insurance

+Contact insurance companies for quotes before the end of the inspection period

+THE HOME BUYING PROCESS

+Inspections & Insurance

 What is a home inspection?

 The inspection will uncover any issues in the home that would have otherwise been unknown.
 You will receive a written report of the inspection.
 I recommend that you are present for the inspection, so that you may ask any questions.

 What does the "inspection period" mean?
-Typically, inspection periods can last anywhere from 7 to 30 days.
+Typically, inspection periods can last anywhere from 5 to 15 days.
 During this time, the buyer has the right to hire a professional to inspect the condition of the home.